PLOUGHMAN LADS AND SINGIN QUINES

 a] have esteemed Scottish singer Christine Kydd work with ‘Tripple’, a trio of female young and emerging artists in the North-East, to explore the repertoire of Traveller Lucy Stewart and develop responding performances of some of her songs, particularly the song she was best known for The Ploughman Laddies Are Aa The Go.

-c] have the above work documented through recordings and photography by songwriter and technical expert Andy Shanks, and through the creation of a dedicated website made by project leader Ewan McVicar.
+c] have some of the above work documented through recordings and photography by songwriter and technical expert Andy Shanks, and through the creation of a dedicated website made by project leader Ewan McVicar.

 d] Create a storytelling element in the new website from Pauline Cordiner of GAS, retelling stories given to Goldstein by Lucy Stewart and others.